 Actually, this first “fact” is of somewhat dubious provenance.
-It is repeated ad infinitum on cannabis-culture websites that the emperor Shen Nung made the first reference to medical cannabis in the famed herbal treatise, the Pen Ts’ao, which is usually reported to have been written in around 2,500 BCE.
+It’s repeatedly found on cannabis-culture websites that the emperor Shen Nung made the first reference to medical cannabis in Pen Ts’ao.
+This is the famed herbal treatise usually reported to have been written around 2,500 BCE.

 The problem?
-Well, not only is Shen Nung a legendary figure whom no one is quite sure existed at all, but the book in question is of uncertain age and provenance, and has only existed in its present form since the year 50 CE!
-However, at this stage most scholars are fairly confident that cannabis was indeed used by the ancient Chinese, and probably before any other civilisation.
+Well, first, Shen Nung is a mythical figure whom no one is quite sure existed at all.
+Also, the book in question is of uncertain age and provenance.
+It has only existed in its present form since the year 50 CE!
+However, at this stage most scholars are fairly confident that cannabis was indeed used by the ancient Chinese and probably before any other civilisation.

-Unlike the dates of many early Chinese texts, the Ancient Indians were fairly proactive when it came to dating their historical records, and as a result modern scholars are fairly confident that the first known references to cannabis appear in the Atharvaveda, written in around 1,400 BCE.
+Unlike the dates of many early Chinese texts, the Ancient Indians were fairly diligent when it came to dating historical records.
+As a result, modern scholars are fairly confident that the first known references to cannabis appear in the Atharvaveda, written in around 1,400 BCE.

 In the Atharvaveda, there are multiple references to bhanga, which is well-known (and still continues) to be a common word for cannabis throughout much of Asia and East Africa.

-However, it was not until the publication of the works of the physician Susruta sometime prior 800 CE that we have definitive references to medicinal uses of cannabis; in his works, it is described as an anti-phlegmatic.
+However, it wasn’t until the publication of the works of the physician Susruta sometime prior to 800 CE that we have definitive references to medicinal uses of cannabis.
+In his works, it’s is described as an anti-phlegmatic.

 The contribution of medieval Arabic medicine to modern Western forms cannot be underestimated.
-In around 1100 CE, the principle medical texts of the Islamic Empire began to be translated into Latin and other European languages, forming the basis for medieval and renaissance medicine.
+Around 1100 CE, the principle medical texts of the Islamic Empire began to be translated into Latin and other European languages, forming the basis for medieval and renaissance medicine.

-While dozens of eminent European scholars have expounded the virtues of cannabis over the centuries, from the physicians of Ancient Greece and Rome to the medieval monks of Britain and Germany, the 19th-century Irish surgeon and physician William B. O’Shaughnessy stands out as perhaps the single most important figure in bringing cannabis to attention of Western scholars operating under “modern” principles.
+Dozens of eminent European scholars have noted the virtues of cannabis over the centuries, from the physicians of Ancient Greece and Rome to the medieval monks of Britain and Germany.
+But the 19th-century Irish surgeon and physician William B. O’Shaughnessy stands out as perhaps the single most important figure in bringing cannabis to attention of Western scholars operating under “modern” principles.

-O’Shaughnessy was employed by the British East India Company in Calcutta between 1833 and 1841, during which time he observed numerous medical benefits of the local Cannabis indica varieties.
-On his return to England in 1941, he was responsible for the introduction of C. indica into the modern European pharmacopeia, and shortly afterward worked in conjunction with well-known pharmacist Peter Squire to develop and market the first cannabis tincture ever sold in the U.S.
+O’Shaughnessy was employed by the British East India Company in Calcutta between 1833 and 1841, during which time he observed numerous medical benefits of the local Cannabis indica variaties.
+On his return to England in 1841, he was responsible for the introduction of C. indica into the modern European pharmacopeia.
+Shortly afterwards, he worked in conjunction with well-known pharmacist Peter Squire to develop and market the first cannabis tincture ever sold in the U.S.